shurik179/yozh/docs/library/reflectance.rst

     difference.
 It works best for lines of width 1-2cm; in particular, electric tape or gaffers tape  (1/2" or 3/4") works well.

-    This command only uses the central 6 sensors; rightmost and leftmost sensor (A1 and A8) are not used.
+    This command only uses the central 5 sensors; rightmost and leftmost sensor (0 and 6) are not used.

-    If there is no line under these sensors, the value returned by this command will be close to 0, but can not be relied on.
+    If there is no line under these sensors, the function returns ``None``.
+Thus, before using the returned value in  computations, you must test whether it is ``None``.

 .. function:: line_position_black()